February 04, 2015 Healthy Living

 First things first: Make an appointment with your doctor

 Begin your plan by bringing your doctor into the conversation.
 He or she will most likely ask about prescription and over-the-counter medications you’re taking, so be sure to take a current list with you.
 Your doctor may consider discontinuing any medications that increase your risk for falling, including sedatives and certain antidepressants.
-CDPHP® Medicare Choices members have the option to meet one-on-one with a pharmacist to review their medications through our Medication Therapy Management program.
+CDPHP® Medicare Advantage members have the option to meet one-on-one with a pharmacist to review their medications through our Medication Therapy Management program.

 If you’ve fallen before or have almost fallen, be prepared to discuss these details with your doctor, including when, where and how.
 This will help your doctor identify fall prevention strategies.